- Itemized Deductions

 Refund of general sales taxes.

-If you received a refund of state or local general sales taxes in 2016 for amounts paid in 2016, reduce your actual 2016 state and local general sales taxes by this amount.
-If you received a refund of state or local general sales taxes in 2016 for prior year purchases, don't reduce your 2016 state and local general sales taxes by this amount.
-But if you deducted your actual state and local general sales taxes in the earlier year and the deduction reduced your tax, you may have to include the refund in income on Form 1040, line 21.
+If you received a refund of state or local general sales taxes in 2019 for amounts paid in 2019, reduce your actual 2019 state and local general sales taxes by this amount.
+If you received a refund of state or local general sales taxes in 2019 for prior year purchases, don't reduce your 2019 state and local general sales taxes by this amount.
+However, if you deducted your actual state and local general sales taxes in the earlier year and the deduction reduced your tax, you may have to include the refund in income on Schedule 1 (Form 1040 or 1040-SR), line 8.
 See Recoveries in Pub.
 525 for details.

 If your filing status is married filing separately, both you and your spouse elect to deduct sales taxes, and your spouse elects to use the optional sales tax tables, you also must use the tables to figure your state and local general sales tax deduction.